Inflation expectations lower than at the start of ECB QE

 It has fallen almost 25 basis points from a high in early December as falling oil prices drove down inflation expectations.

-Money markets are pricing in roughly an 80 percent chance the ECB will cut its deposit rate by 10 basis points in March .
-Analysts also expect the ECB to expand its 60 billion euro a month asset buying programme which it launched in March 2015 and is due to last at least until March 2017.
+Money markets are pricing in roughly an 80 percent chance the ECB will cut its deposit rate by 10 basis points in March.
+Analysts also expect the ECB to expand its 60 billion euro a month asset buying program which it launched in March 2015 and is due to last at least until March 2017.

 PERIPHERAL CEILING